Close Menu

 Peak Season

 The peak season in Tikal runs from December to April, with the highest number of visitors in January and February.
 During this time, the site is crowded, and the roads leading to the site can be congested.
-The peak season is characterized by: (See Also: Worst Time to Visit Maldives?
-Avoiding the Rainy Season)
+The peak season is characterized by: (See Also: When Is The Best Time To Visit Northern Ireland – Discover Now)

 • Large crowds, with an average of 5,000-7,000 visitors per day